 Groundplex requirements: Load balancer

 A load balancer efficiently distributes network and application traffic between client devices and backend servers.
 In the SnapLogic environment, a load balancer is used for incoming requests to the Snaplex from client applications.
-This purpose differs from that of an HTTP proxy, which might be required for outbound requests from the Snaplex to the Control Plane or other endpoints.
+This purpose differs from that of an HTTP proxy, which might be required for outbound requests from the Snaplex to the control plane or other endpoints.
 Typically, the HTTP proxy is required when Groundplex nodes are on client servers with a restricted network configuration.

 SnapLogic requires a load balancer for a Snaplex when external client API calls are sent directly to the Snaplex nodes for the following reasons:

-• Snaplex-triggered Pipeline executions.
-Because the Control Plane triggering mechanism imposes additional Org level API limits, use the Snaplex triggering mechanism for high-volume API usage.
+• Snaplex-triggered pipeline executions: Because the control plane triggering mechanism imposes additional Org level API limits, use the Snaplex triggering mechanism for high-volume API usage.

-• API Policies.
-A load balancer is required to apply API policies to APIs or to Triggered and Ultra Tasks on a Cloudplex.
+• API Policies: A load balancer is required to apply API policies to APIs or to Triggered and Ultra Tasks on a Cloudplex.

-Note: On a Cloudplex, a load balancer is provisioned by SnapLogic, typically only when Ultra Task subscription feature is enabled.
+Important: On a Cloudplex, a load balancer is provisioned by SnapLogic, typically only when Ultra Task subscription feature is enabled.
 The Cloudplex load balancer has a snaplogic.io domain endpoint that points to the FeedMaster nodes.
 You can provision a load balancer for both Ultra Task-triggered and Snaplex-triggered executions.

-When Load Balancers are not required
+When load balancers are not required

 Load balancers are not required for the following types of activities: